 As a die-hard craft beer revolutionary, I experimented with beer yeasts, wild fermentations, Belgian ale spices, aromatic west coast hops and local fruit juices.
 My search for superior ingredients to make unusual ciders was all-consuming.
 As an historian of cidermaking (I have the largest cider book library in Portland), I recreated forgotten cider styles and practiced juicing and fermenting techniques long out of fashion.
 Permeating all these experiments was a desire to make ciders that no one else will make.
 I would cook a dish, eat at a restaurant, drink a beer or a cocktail, or peruse the farmer’s market, and be unable to contain my excitement for flavors.
 After making cider for nearly a decade, I concluded that, while apple-only ciders define cider for most of my fellow countrymen, my passion was in creative flavor combinations making cider in the spirit of craft beer geeks.

 I started Reverend Nat’s Hard Cider in my basement, quickly grew into the garage, and in May 2013, moved into an abandoned warehouse in inner Northeast Portland near the Rose Quarter.
-Now I sell my ciders in Oregon, Washington, California, Idaho and Montana, as well as British Columbia and Alberta, a little bit spread thin across Japan, and I have a Public Taproom where I can join locals and visitors alike in enjoying one of my creations.
+Now I sell my ciders in Oregon, Washington, California, Idaho, Montana, Massachusetts and North Carolina, New York as well as British Columbia and Alberta, a little bit spread thin across Japan, and I have a Public Taproom where I can join locals and visitors alike in enjoying one of my creations.

 –Rev. Nat West